SamipPaudel/SamipPaudel.github.io/README.md

 # SamipPaudel.github.io

-A bsic demo Portfolio-Website Made using HTML-CSS-JS
+A basic demo Portfolio-Website Made using HTML-CSS-JS

 Completely Responsive Across all platforms